Loading

 • The Fellow will be housed in a fully-furnished apartment within a recently-refurbished historic bungalow on the Menil campus.

-• The Fellow will be assigned an office at the Menil Drawing Institute to use for the duration of the fellowship.
+• The Fellow will be assigned a workspace at the Menil Drawing Institute to use for the duration of the fellowship.

 • The Fellow will have access to the collections, archives, and staff at the Menil; and to libraries throughout Houston, including the Menil’s library, Fondren Library at Rice University, the Libraries of the University of Houston, and the Hirsch Library at the Museum of Fine Arts Houston.
 In addition, they will be able to request references via Inter-Library Loan via the Menil Library.